OSI Board Directors

 Can I nominate someone else for an Individual Member Board seat?

-No. The OSI Board needs to have the commitment of the candidate that he/she is really willing to serve on the Board.
-But, you can contact your desired candidate and suggest that he/she self-nominates.
-All that is required is that he/she sends an email!
+No. The OSI Board needs to have the commitment of the candidate that they are really willing to serve on the Board.
+But, you can contact your desired candidate and suggest that they self-nominate.
+All that is required is that they send an email!